tera-alkahest/alkahest/Alkahest.Plugins.PacketLogger/README.md

 ## Usage

 Simply start Alkahest with this plugin installed.
 Packet logs will be saved automatically.
-Refer to the `alkahest-parser` [README.md](../Alkahest.Parser/README.md) to learn how to parse the log files.
+Refer to the parser application's [README.md](../Alkahest.Parser/README.md) to learn how to parse the log files.